 Units in this condition fall outside of the recommended IICL5 repair criteria.
 And should be repaired if being used for cargo transportation.
 Hairline finger fractures on flooring can be from Inferior material having being used or general wear and tear.

 4) Top and Bottom Rails: The rails form the frame of the container.
 Top rails can be either box section profiles or 10mm flat bar profiles.
 Bottom rails should have no cracks around the corner casting at weld points where the rail meets the casting likewise top rails too.

 5) Corner Posts Front End and Door End: All corner posts are made up of 10mm High Tensile Steel.
-Strict repair criteria is enforced on repairs which must conform to IICL5 repair criteria.
-Unsafe repairs to corner posts could result in collapse of a stack.
+Strict repair criteria is enforced on repairs that must conform to IICL5 repair criteria.
+Unsafe repairs to corner posts could result in the collapse of a stack.

 What to look for would be previous inserts that are less than 300 mm in length, inserts that terminate within 300 mm from the corner casting, and full profile inserts on the front end posts [fixed end].
 Any splits our hair line cracks on previous post insert welds.